Get the Most out of Your Coating Equipment

 where Flux is measured on the surface a source-centric hemisphere; C is proportional to the evaporation rate and n is a vapor parameter that can vary from one material to another and be dependent on the evaporation rate.
 The larger the n the more focused the vaper plume is – its value falls off more quickly as theta increases.
 Studies show that high evaporation rates tend to create focused plume.
 Although n values in a wide range have been reported, for modest evaporation rates the value of n is most commonly in the range of 1.5 to 2.

-In all the studies shown previously we have used the same value: =1.8.
+In all the studies shown previously we have used the same value: n =1.8.
 Now let us vary n and show its effects to the thickness uniformity in the model system that we analyzed previously: the planetary-motion coater with the uncoupled and optimized masks.
 The figure below shows how the thickness distribution changes if n deviates from 1.8.

 The tight thickness uniformity can be regained if we re-optimize system with any of the above-mentioned techniques, or a combination of them.